-- 10. Subject to the other provisions herein contained, all contracts, deeds, agreements, lease rights and other instruments of whatsoever nature subsisting or having effect immediately before the Amalgamation to which the Transferor Company or any of them are a party, shall be in full force and effect against or in favour of the Transferee Company and may be enforced as fully and effectively as if instead of the Transferor Company, the Transferee Company had been a party thereto. - 11.
-Upon the Amalgamation becoming effective, the shares held by the Transferee Company in the Transferor Company i.e. 2,50,00,000 Equity Shares of Rs.
-10/- each, shall stand cancelled. - 12.
-The Transferor Company and the Transferee Company through their respective Boards may consent on behalf of all persons concerned to any modifications or amendments of this scheme or to any conditions which the High Court and / or any other authority under the law may deem fit to approve of or impose or which may otherwise be considered necessary or desirable for settling any question or doubt or difficulty that may arise for carrying out the scheme and do all acts, deeds and things as may be necessary, desirable or expedient for putting the scheme into effect, The aforesaid powers of the Transferor Company and the Transferee Company may be exercised by the respective Boards or a committee or committees of the Boards or by any Director authorised by the respective Boards.
-In the event that any condition or conditions are imposed by any authority which the Transferor Company and/or the Transferee Company find unacceptable for any reason whatsoever then the Transferor Company and/or the Transferee Company shall be entitled to withdraw from the Scheme. - 13.
+10. Subject to the other provisions herein contained, all contracts, deeds, agreements, lease rights and other instruments of whatsoever nature subsisting or having effect immediately before the Amalgamation to which the Transferor Company and may be enforced as fully and effectively as if instead of the Transferor Company, the Transferee Company had been a party thereto.

+- 11. Upon the Amalgamation becoming effective, the shares held by the Transferee Company in the Transferor Company i.e. 2,50,00,000 Equity Shares of Rs.
+10/- each, shall cancelled. - 12.
+The Transferor Company and the Transferee Company through their respective Boards may consent on behalf of all persons concerned to any modifications or amendments of this scheme or to any conditions which the High Court and/or any other authority under the law may deem fit to approve of or impose or which may otherwise be considered necessary or desirable for settling any question or doubt or difficulty that may arise for carrying out the scheme and do all acts, deeds and things as may be necessary, desirable or expedient for putting the scheme into effect.
+The aforesaid powers of the Transferor Company and the committee or committees of the Boards or by any Director authorised by the respective Boards.
+In the event that any condition or or conditions are imposed by any authority which the Transferor Company and/or the Transferee Company find unacceptable for any reason whatsoever then the Transferor Company and/or the Transferee Company shall be entitled to withdraw from the Scheme. - 13.
 This Scheme shall not in any manner affect the rights of any of the Creditors of the Transferor Company, in particular the Secured Creditors shall continued to enjoy and hold charge upon their respective securities. - 14.
-The implementations of this Scheme is conditional upon and subject to: - a) The sanction of the Scheme (with or without modifications) by the High Court of Bombay at Panaji, under Section 391 of the Act and the appropriate orders being made by the said High Court pursuant to Section 394 of the Act for effecting the Amalgamation under this Scheme. - b) The approval and consent of any authorities concerned as may be required under any statute being obtained and granted in respective of any of the matters in respect of which such approval and consent be required. - 15.
+The implementations of this Scheme is conditional upon and subject to: - The sanction of the Scheme (with or without modifications) by the High Court of the Bombay at Panaji, under Section 391 of the Act and the appropriate orders being made by the said High Court pursuant to Section 394 of the Act for effecting the Amalgamation under this Scheme. - The approval and consent of any authorities concerned as may be required under any statute being obtained and granted in b) respective of any of the matters in respect of which such approval and consent be required. - 15.
 Scheme although operative from the Appointed Date shall take effect finally and from the date on which any of the aforesaid sanctions or approvals or order shall be last obtained, which shall be Effective date for the purpose of this Scheme. - 16.
-All costs, charges and expenses of the Transferor Company and the Transferee Company respectively in relation to or in connection with negotiations leading upto the Scheme and/or carrying out and completing the terms and provisions of this Scheme and of and incidental to the completion of Amalgamation of the Transferor Company in pursuance of this Scheme shall be borne and paid by the Transferee Company. - 17.
+All costs, charges and expenses of the Transferor Company and the Transferee Company respectively in relation to or in connection with negotiations leading upto the Scheme and/or carrying out and completing the terms and provisions of this Scheme and of and incidental to the completion of Amalgamation of the Transferor Company in pursuance of this Scheme shall be borne ad paid by the Transferee Company. - 17.
 The Transferor Company and/or any other person interested shall be at liberty to apply to the Court from time to time for necessary directions in matters relating to the Scheme or any terms thereof.